Code-Institute-Submissions/Shanbashir1-Play-Off_SeptResub/README.md

 + As a user I would need to navigate through each question and be displayed my current score and the current question I am on.
 + As a user I would need to be able to easily play the quiz game, through responsive design.
 + As a user I would need to restart the game once all 10 questions have been answered and selected.
-+ As a user I would like to know about further information and links to the social media pages.
++ As a user I would like to know about further information and be made available links to the social media pages.

 ## Features
 ### Header & Logo